census-instrumentation/opencensus-website/content/gogrpc.md

 For this tutorial, we have a company’s service that’s in charge of capitalizing letters sent in from various clients and internal microservices using gRPC.

 To use gRPC, we firstly need to create Protocol Buffer definitions and from those, use the Protocol Buffer compiler with the gRPC plugin to generate code stubs.
-If you need to take a look at the pre-requisites or a primer into gRPC, please check out this article [{{< sc_gloss1 >}}https://grpc.io/docs/{{< /sc_gloss1 >}}](https://grpc.io/docs/).
+If you need to take a look at the pre-requisites or a primer into gRPC, please check out the docs at [grpc.io/docs/](https://grpc.io/docs/).

 Our service takes in a payload with bytes, and then capitalizes them on the server.